Divorce Attorney in Wausau, WI and the Surrounding Areas

 Maybe an unexpected layoff has put you in a bad financial position.
 Maybe your former spouse recently remarried.
 As life goes on after a divorce, change happens.
 New jobs, illnesses, unemployment and growing children are just some of the things that may make it necessary to revisit some of the issues that were originally settled by your final divorce decree.

-We can help you secure the changes you need.
+As reliable divorce attorneys in Wausau, WI, we can help you secure the changes you need.
 We have been helping people in the Wausau area and throughout North Central Wisconsin resolve difficult family law issues for nearly 90 years.
 Attorney Andrew Schmidt handles all types of post-divorce litigation, and he can help you with issues such as:

 One thing to be aware of in Wisconsin is that once you have received your first order for placement, do not expect to be able to change that order for at least two years — unless some form of domestic violence or abuse occurs.
 Making a false allegation in hopes of obtaining a modification anyway is something that will not be viewed kindly by the court and will most likely backfire.
+As your divorce attorney in Wausau, WI, Schmidt & Schmidt, S.C. can advise you on matters of child custody.

 Modifying a prior court order can be more difficult than getting the divorce was.
 Unless the two of you are in agreement (in which case a Stipulation to Modify an Order is best advised), seeking an order to modify a prior court order requires you to prove that (1) there has been a substantial change in circumstances since the last time the order was last changed by the Court and (2) the change is in the best interest of the children.

-Undertaking these actions are at times more expensive that the original divorce.
-Attorney Andrew Schmidt will meet with you to discuss how this process works, the steps necessary to begin and the steps necessary to undertake these legal actions.
+Andrew Schmidt will meet with you to discuss how this process works, the steps necessary to begin and the steps necessary to undertake these legal actions.

 The question to ask yourself is this: